CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-dns.md

 you have correctly set up MX and A records.

 The possible status values for the records are "perfect", "ok" and "error".
-The status is perfect if you exactly followed our suggestions.
+"Perfect" means that you exactly followed our suggestions.
 In general, records that score a perfect will never have to be adjusted again.
 The "ok" status is set if you did not follow our recommended setting, but you did set up valid DNS records (for example, if you did not use